Fedi-jou/ssr-webpack-movieswish/README.md

 4. SCSS files refactor and adding mixins mostly to organize the styles .
 5. Fix axios Api call for Youtube Videos for each meadia item yes i saw the bug but i was busy haha .
 6. customHook for axios .
+7. SCSS responsive version for all routes content.

-- The .env file and dist are uploaded in purpose not by mistake , the main reason is for any one who wants to learn then they can use the api key to check the api calls at first then get ur key \*
+- The .env file and dist are uploaded in purpose not by mistake , the main reason is for any one who wants to learn then they can use the api key to check the api calls at first then get ur key.